Open tickets in queue

 Accuracy and Disclaimer

-Backlog calculations use deterministic queuing models assuming constant arrival and resolution rates.
-Real-world ticket flow is stochastic with variability, peaks, and complexity differences.
-Results provide directional guidance for capacity planning.
-Actual clearance times may vary 25-50% based on ticket mix, staff experience, tool effectiveness, and external factors.
-SLA compliance depends on consistent prioritization and escalation discipline.
-This tool is for planning and estimation only.
-Consult IT service management professionals (ITIL, HDI) for comprehensive service desk optimization programs.
+Backlog calculations use deterministic queuing models that assume constant arrival rates and consistent resolution speeds.
+Real service desk ticket flow is stochastic with daily volume variation, complexity differences, seasonal patterns, and staff availability fluctuations.
+Projections should be treated as planning estimates, not guaranteed outcomes.
+Actual clearance times may vary 20-40% from model projections.
+SLA compliance depends on ticket prioritization discipline, escalation adherence, and tooling effectiveness in addition to capacity.
+This tool is for planning and staffing analysis only.
+Consult IT service management professionals and consider ITIL framework guidance for comprehensive service desk optimization.

 Conclusion